olegkrivtsov/using-zend-framework-3-book/README.md

 ## Your Feedback is Appreciated

 If you would like to contact me personally to share your emotions about this project, please use the olegkrivtsov at gmail dot com email address.
-But please note that this is my personal address and I will ignore non-relevant messages.

 ## License